bfioritto/typeburrito/about.md

 	<img src="/images/beth_portrait.jpg" alt="beth portrait" width="150px">
 </div>

-Type Burrito is a project of Beth Fioritto (that's me!)
+Hi there, I'm Beth Fioritto.

-I am a web design consultant and I'm fascinated with the dual nature of type—its beauty, its utility.
+I'm a web design consultant and I love all things type.
 Detail-oriented is my middle name.
-Want to work with me?
+Interested in working with me?
 Get in touch at beth.lukes@gmail.com.

 Designers have both expertise and gaps in their knowledge that differ widely from one designer to the next.
 We're continually learning new skills and honing our craft.
 I hope this site will be a resource and a source of inspiration as you deepen your knowledge and practice of typography.